 - Design for the multi-screen mobile user

-This blog post introduces six mobile-friendly navigation best practices that can help you make life easier for Joe and your other mobile customers.
-Note that all of the mobile navigation tips mentioned in this article are equally applicable to separate mobile sites, responsive designs and sites that dynamically serves web pages.
-(Not sure what that means, or which mobile platform is best for you?
-Read A Cheat Sheet for Mobile Design: Responsive Design, Dynamic Serving and Mobile Sites.)
+Note: All of the mobile navigation tips mentioned in this article equally apply to separate mobile sites, responsive design sites, and sites that dynamically serve web pages.
+If you’re not sure what that means or which mobile platform is best for you, read our Cheat Sheet for Mobile Design.

-Joe’s iPhone 6 is only 750 pixels wide in portrait mode.
+Many mobile phone screens are only 720 pixels wide in portrait mode.

 Designing mobile navigation means designing for a small screen size.
-With limited above-the-fold real estate available, there’s limited room for clutter.
-Get right to the point then cut the fat.
+With limited real estate available, there’s no room for clutter.
+Get right to the point, then cut the fat.